flare-foundation/multi-chain-client/test/XRP/XRPTransactions.md

 2. We have dependency on xrpl.js that has tagged parameter called `TransactionType`
 3. We have a script that checks if they match found here `src/scripts/xrplJsTransactionTypesCheck.ts`

-For each specific type it is crucial to read the official documentation and to find examples of the transaction type and represent them in tests.
+For each specific type, it is crucial to read the official documentation and to find examples of the transaction type and represent them in tests.

 ## AccountSet